 The winds and weather may affect routes, so definitely plan to be flexible.
 Your skipper will suggest an itinerary based on your preferences, his local knowledge and the weather.
 And even his itinerary may change depending on a number of variables.

-In all cases, the captain, as an expert will decide what’s best.
+In all cases, the crew, as experts will decide what’s best.